Updates, commentary, training and advice on immigration and asylum law

 • will comply with the conditions of their immigration status and leave the UK when it expires.

-There is no English language requirement but there is a financial requirement.
-Scheme operators will generally tick the box on the Certificate of Sponsorship confirming that they will “maintain and accommodate” the worker for the first month of their employment.
+There is no English language requirement (for now – see comments on white paper above) but there is a financial requirement.
+Scheme operators will generally tick the box on the certificate of sponsorship confirming that they will “maintain and accommodate” the worker for the first month of their employment.
 If they don’t do this, the worker must show they have £1,270 in the bank (for a 28-day period prior to the date of the application).

 What will I get if my visa is approved?

-Someone granted a Seasonal Worker visa that lasts less than six months doesn’t usually get an approval letter.
-Most successful applicants just receive a visa vignette (sticker) in their passport, valid for a given period that aligns with the employment dates stated on the Certificate of Sponsorship.
+Anyone applying using the app will get an eVisa.
+Anyone else will usually get a visa vignette (sticker) in their passport, valid for a given period that aligns with the employment dates stated on the certificate of sponsorship.
 The worker must arrive in line with the start date stated on their certificate of sponsorship and as per the UK sponsor’s approved timeline for completion of the work.

 The employer should complete a right to work check before the worker’s start date.
-Don’t forget that the rules and requirements for completing right to work checks changed in September 2022.
+Don’t forget that the rules and requirements for completing right to work checks are constantly changing.
+You can find the latest update here.

 Relevant articles chosen for you